The right questions…

 And sometimes it is as simple as competing agendas, actors, and interests that ultimately have nothing to do with business goals yet impact them greatly.

 An outside source in these instances provides a neutral take on the people, processes, and drivers involved.

-By addressing these wide ranging issues and others, you begin to fill in the framework of the problem.
+By addressing these wide ranging issues, asking perceptive but basic questions, and giving substance to what was previously undefined, you begin to fill in the framework of the problem.